WouterBerings/GWAS/README.md

 First line is set to stop the script if any command fails.
 Following is the job configuration. all SBATCH lines.

-Then current versions of tools are loaded (Marias script had some outdated once I believe).
+Then current versions of tools are loaded
 The input file is defined as Merged_clean.vcf.gz

 Next the sample names were cleaned once more (I left in a _ in the original names which GEMMA and PLINK can't handle) and replaced with a version without underscore.